Skip to main content

 Finite

-_cds_icon_radiobutton_activated.png: The drive has a fixed work area (example: one linear drive).
+_cds_icon_radiobutton_activated.png: The drive has a fixed workspace (example: one linear drive).

 Activated standard icon: Position values are restricted by the lower limit Negative and an upper limit Positive.